tomedharris/blog/content/post/docker-and-laravel-development-environment.md

 ---
 title: "Docker and Laravel development environment 2018"
-date: 2018-06-18
+date: 2018-06-26
 tags: ["php", "docker", "laravel", "devops"]
 draft: false
 ---

 ## Introduction

 This article is an updated version of one [I wrote last year](/archive/docker-and-laravel-development-environment).
-I had only been using Docker, with Laravel, for a month or so when I wrote it and can now expand on what I knew then with a year's extra experience!
+It makes more of an emphasis on using docker-compose and so should be easier to get stated with.
+It also makes use of Nginx and PHP-FPM as opposed to Apache with mod_php.
+This will help in a future article when we explore setting up multiple project backend containers, all running through a common Nginx webserver container.

 ### Who is this article for?